 Pennsylvania is teeming with exceptional poets.
 One of my favorites, and one of the first poets I connected with, is Harry Humes.
-I was first introduced to Harry by Dick Savage, a professor in the English Department of Bloomsburg University who also served as an informal mentor to both of us (though many years apart).
+I was first introduced to Harry by Dick Savage, a professor in the English Department of Bloomsburg University when I was there in the 80s, who also served as an informal mentor to both of us (though many years apart).
 While at BU I met Harry at a writing festival at nearby Bucknell University, and we’ve met up and corresponded from time to time since then.
 We both share a love of the wilder places in Pennsylvania, particularly the state’s mountains, rivers and streams–which we both stalk with fly rods for trout.

 Harry earned an MFA in poetry at the University of North Carolina Greensboro in 1967.
 He taught in the English dept. at Kutztown University, and currently teaches a fiction writing class at Cedar Crest College.

 Harry’s work has been featured in numerous journals and the Best American Poetry 1997.
 He’s been awarded a Theodore Roethke Poetry Prize, National Endowment for the Arts fellowship, Devins Award and others.
 For many years he also ran the poetry journal Yarrow.

 What is it about revisiting past events that they become triggers for your poems?

 I think mine live inside of me.
 That’s to say that Girardville is always there.
 It doesn’t drag me down; it’s just rich.
 Growing up in a place for 20 years, everything you know, everything you found out about, you learned one way or another in the first 20 years of your life.
 All the important stuff is there.
 I didn’t think I was paying a whole lot of attention to things when I was growing up, but obviously I was paying attention.